-At Oxford I’m a member of Balliol College, a visiting researcher at the Oxford Uehiro Centre for Practical Ethics, and a tutor in the Oxford Computer Science department.
+I’ve also been a member of Balliol College, Oxford; a visiting researcher at the Oxford Uehiro Centre for Practical Ethics; a tutor in the Oxford Computer Science department; and a visiting fellow at the Centre for Research in the Arts, Social Sciences, & Humanities (CRASSH), University of Cambridge.
 I’m also a co-founder of the Time Well Spent campaign, an effort that aims to bring the design ethos of our digital technologies into greater alignment with our deeper human interests.
-This autumn/winter, I will also be a visiting fellow at the University of Cambridge.

 I frequently speak and consult across industry, academic, non-profit, and government contexts, so if you’d like to discuss possible partnerships, please get in touch.